Life insurance for single parents

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

 If you’re a single mom or a single dad, life insurance is a financial protection must-have.
-If one parent dies in a two-parent household, the surviving parent may be able to provide income to keep up with expenses.
-But single parents may not have another source of financial support for their kids if they pass away unexpectedly.
+Single parents may not have another source of financial support for their children if they pass away unexpectedly, so getting life insurance to support them is crucial.

 A life insurance policy creates a safety net for your child’s everyday expenses, continuing education, and care.
-Make sure they get all of the support they need by getting the right amount of life insurance and choosing your beneficiaries carefully.
+You can make sure your children get the financial support they need by getting the right amount of life insurance coverage and choosing your beneficiaries carefully.

 Key takeaways